acs-modeling-tool/acs-modeling-tool/plugins/org.eclipse.papyrus.acs.architecture/README.md

 ## Dependencies
 This plugin depends on contents from the "Wizard" and the "Palette" plugins.
+It also depends on the "Profile" plugin for information about ACS elements/stereotypes.